njuxc/PYAM/README.md

 # PYAM

-This is the dataset of the paper 'An Empirical Study of API-Misuses in Python Programs'
+This is the dataset of the paper 'Detecting Python API Misuses based on Hybrid Analysis and Attention Mechanism'